igorpolousov/SwiftUI_CoreData_24/README.md

 - Creating Folder - Assets
 - Creating file for Themes in Assets - share fonts and colors throughout app - it can be Class or Enum: final class - can read properties, but no changes and inheritance

+### For creating any new module in app better to create and use other branch in GIT and after success completion make a merge